 The U.S. economy has slowly regained its footing in 2014, while the global economy underperformed expectations for the year.
 Global growth has been very uneven, and deflation concerns persist in some areas.
 Some major markets have slipped into full-blown recession.
 However, none are expected to enter depression territory at this point.
 While in many areas the economic news is more bad than good, global growth is expected to accelerate in 2015 as less fiscal tightening, increased monetary stimulus, and improving confidence all work together as tailwinds to the global economy.

 Heading into 2014, a consensus of market observers expected that stock markets would have a good year.
 They were right for the most part as some markets, including the U.S., hit record highs.
 Less noticed was the fact that bonds also performed well as rates remained low.
 Foreign stocks lagged their U.S. counterparts due in large part to weaker economic growth and deflation fears.
-So far, December has been a tumultuous and exhausting time for stock investors.
+So far, December stock market trends have been a tumultuous and exhausting time for stock investors.
 Investing will likely become more difficult from here.
 Over-weighting U.S. stocks has worked well in recent years – and this trend may continue – but stock valuations are no longer cheap.
 Now they are at least fairly valued, if not slightly expensive, but they still remain attractive compared to Treasuries, cash and other asset classes.
 This sets up a continued grind higher for equity prices due in part to slightly improving global growth and solid corporate earnings.
 However, we doubt stock gains will match the pace they experienced over the past several years.

 Volatility is back.
 As measured by the VIX, volatility is the highest it’s been since mid-October when a sell-off in the stock market almost reached correction level territory.
 Already up 60% in December alone, volatility is at its highest level in almost two years.
 Global issues like uneven growth projections for economies around the world, tumbling oil prices, and uncertainty about the possible ramifications of never-before-tried monetary policies by central bankers around the world means that volatility should remain elevated.